 The Briefing–Hosted by Dr. Albert Mohler, this 15-20-minute daily podcast examines news and events from a Christian worldview.

 Tent Making Christianity– Of course we are going to recommend our own podcast!
-Drew and David Discuss a wide variety of topics to help you better understand and defend your Christian convictions.
+Drew and David and Pastor Paul Discuss a wide variety of topics to help you better understand and defend your Christian convictions.

 Cold Case Christianity- Much of what Jim covers in his podcasts is laid out in more detail in his blogs, which are released 3 times a week.